Wakadaisho/alx-low_level_programming/0x12-singly_linked_lists/README.md

-# 0X0F C - Function pointers
+# 0X12 C - Singly linked lists

-Learn how to define, initialize and make use of function pointers in C.
+Learn how to define, initialize and make use of, and dispose singly linked lists in C.

+- When and why using linked lists vs arrays
-- What are function pointers and how to use them
+- How to build and use linked lists
-- What does a function pointer exactly hold
-- Where does a function pointer point to in the virtual memory